Architecture in Central Asia: Post-Timurid period

 In Bukhara, the Shaybanids created the present Po-i-Kalyan complex, integrating the Qarakhanid-era Kalan Minaret, renovating the old mosque in 1514, and adding the large Mir-i 'Arab Madrasa (1535–6).
 The mosque's design follows the traditional layout, with a large rectangular courtyard surrounded by four iwans and prayer halls covered by domes supported on pillars.
 The maqsura (area near the mihrab) is covered by a large double-shelled dome set on a tall cylindrical drum.
 The mosque is built of brick and uses both tilework and brickwork for decoration.

-Later, in Samarkand, the local ruler Yalangtush Bi Alchin gave the Registan its current appearance by building two new madrasas across from Ulugh Beg's madrasa.
-The Sher-Dor Madrasa (1616–1636) imitates the form of the Ulugh Beg Madrasa, while the Tilla Kar Madrasa (1646–1660) is both a mosque and a madrasa.
+Later, in Samarkand, the local ruler Yalangtush Bi Alchin gave the Registan its current appearance by building two new madrasas across from the Ulugh Beg Madrasa.
+The Sherdar Madrasa (1616–1636) imitates the form of the Ulugh Beg Madrasa, while the Tilakari Madrasa (1646–1660) is both a mosque and a madrasa.